 Fee applicable

 Designed to prepare students to be successful in the food service industry.
 Training in a commercial style kitchen mentored by Red Seal chefs!
-Once completing the 2 year course, students may challenge their first year Alberta Apprenticeship Cook Technical Training.
+Once completing the 2 year course, students may challenge the first year Alberta Apprenticeship Cook Technical Training.

-Prerequisite: Foods 10
+Prerequisite: Foods 10.

 5 credits